SaeedShurrab/SaeedShurrab.github.io/content/_index.md

     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
-      text: "<center>Saeed Shurrab is a Biomedical Engineering PhD student at the Clinical Artificial Intelligence Lab - New York University Abu Dhabi.
-He earned his MSc in Data Science and Artificial Intelligence from Jordan University of Science and Technology, where he was awarded the prestigious German Academic Exchange Scholarship (DAAD) and graduated with distinction in 2022.
-Before this, he completed his BSc in Industrial and Systems Engineering at the Islamic University of Gaza, Palestine, in 2014.
-Saeed’s passion for data analytics and his strong belief in the transformative power of data in driving robust decision-making and innovative solutions led him to pursue a career in data science.</center>"
+      text:  <center>I am currently pursuing a Ph.D. in Biomedical Engineering at New York University Abu Dhabi and the Tandon School of Engineering at NYU, as a Global Ph.D.
+Fellow with the Clinical AI Lab.
+In 2022, I earned my Master of Science in Data Science and Artificial Intelligence, with distinction, from Jordan University of Science and Technology.
+My master's studies were fully funded through the prestigious German Academic Exchange Service (DAAD) award.
+Prior to that, in 2014, I completed my Bachelor of Science in Industrial and Systems Engineering at the Islamic University of Gaza.
+My passion for data analytics, coupled with a strong belief in the transformative power of data to drive robust decision-making and innovative solutions, has led me to pursue a career in data science focused on machine learning applications for healthcare data.</center>
       # Show a call-to-action button under your biography? (optional)
       # button:
       #   text: Download CV